clio/slow_query_exporter/README.md

 It sends slow queries to Graylog via UDP in GELF format.
 The key names are somewhat idiosyncratic to the particular corporate environment it hails from, so you might want to change them.
-It's only been tested against Percona Server, not stock MySQL; I'm uncertain if there are any substantial differences in the slow query log format between them.
+It's only been tested against Percona Server 5.6, not stock MySQL; I'm uncertain if there are any substantial differences in the slow query log format between them.

 ## Usage